 Database Interface¶

-Fractal Server allows either SQLite or PostgreSQL to be used as database, and the choice is based on the DB_ENGINE environment variable; the other database-related configuration variables for each case are described below (and in the configuration page).
+Fractal Server only allows PostgreSQL to be used as database; the database-related configuration variables are described below (and in the configuration page).

 To make database operations verbose, set DB_ECHO